 What is the purpose of the comprehensive school review?

 Federal legislation under Carl D. Perkins requires the Maine DOE to evaluate CTE programs and schools.
 Individual CTE centers/regions determine whether this evaluation is to be accomplished through consultation with the New England Association of Schools and Colleges (NEASC) or by a team made up of the Maine DOE CTE team as well as Maine CTE teachers and administrators.
 The Maine DOE CTE school review is conducted at no direct cost to the school.
-In either case, a comprehensive review, following a self-study completed by the CTE school, is conducted once every 10 years, with an abbreviated review at five years.
+In either case, the comprehensive review follows a self-study completed by the CTE school.

 How do we get a new CTE program started?

 A CTE school wishing to initiate a new CTE program should contact the New Program consultant on the Maine CTE team, Nigel Norton, to learn of current requirements such as student interest surveys and local labor studies.
 A new CTE program may be eligible to receive state funding one year after final approval by the Maine DOE.